All posts

 • LinkedIn is the whole channel plan.
 No email step, no call step, no shared inbox triage across channels.
 Just LinkedIn.

 That use case is real.
-Indie hackers, solo founders selling into LinkedIn-native ICPs, very small teams with a single repeatable LinkedIn play.
-If that’s the shape (low volume, one workflow, no team to coordinate), HeyReach works.
-Even there, Verbiflow is more competitive on pricing for the same workload.
+Indie hackers, solo founders selling into LinkedIn-native ICPs, and small teams with a single repeatable LinkedIn play.
+If you’re running low volume on one workflow with no team to coordinate, HeyReach works.
+Verbiflow is more competitive on pricing for the same workload, but the functional gap is small.

 If you’re a recruiter or recruiting agency, the comparison flips

 Recruiting agencies and outbound agencies running outbound for multiple clients don’t want one shared HeyReach account smushing everyone’s data together.
 Verbiflow lets you spin up a separate workspace per client.
 Each workspace has its own mailboxes, LinkedIn sessions, sequences, reply inbox, and CRM sync.
 Client A’s prospects, copy, and replies never touch Client B’s.
 Billing and permissions are scoped per workspace.
-That’s the shape recruiting and outbound agencies actually need, and HeyReach’s single-account model doesn’t cover it.
+HeyReach’s single-account model doesn’t cover that shape.

 Where it breaks down